istio/istio.io/content/en/docs/tasks/security/authorization/authz-dry-run/index.md

     $ istioctl dashboard zipkin
     {{< /text >}}

 1. Find the trace result for the request from `sleep` to `httpbin`.
-Make sure you have set the sampling rate to 100 so that you can quickly reproduce the trace result in this task.
-Try to send some more requests if you do see the trace result.
+Try to send some more requests if you do see the trace result due to the delay in the Zipkin.

 1. In the trace result, you should find the following custom tags indicating the request is rejected by the dry-run policy `deny-path-headers` in the namespace `foo`: